SpaceMonkey-MH/Unnamed_Project/Notes.md

 ## - 2024/09/17:__
 	Not sure about how I should do for the damage multipliers (for instance for the difficulty), it seems like a lot of work to go and add a factor to each damage stuff.
 Maybe I'd be better off doing it all at once in health_component.gd, Idk.
+	The weird behavior of the tse_bullet seems to originate from the weapon_fire() procedure, which seems to take into account the velocity of the target_pos (player, or mouse for testing).
+This shouldn't happen.